Schmelzberry/Capstone/README.md

 code from 12:30 - 4:30

 * Tomorrow plan - build out user component and allow artists to add past work in a portfolio component

+### Tuesday, 12/18

+* Pivot from styling to planning for tomorrow and organizing README
 ## License

 MIT License